Minimum Distance Approach to Inference with Many Instruments: Introduction

 Third, I consider minimum distance estimation that leaves the first moment of $T$ unrestricted.
 This situation arises, for instance, when the instrumental variables model is used to estimate potentially heterogeneous causal effects, as in \citet{ai95}.
 When the causal effect is heterogeneous, the reduced-form coefficients are no longer proportional, so that the first moment of $T$ is unrestricted.
 In this case, the instrumental variables estimand $\beta$ can be interpreted as a weighted average of the marginal effect of the endogenous variable on the outcome \citep{agi00}.
-I show that the unrestricted minimum distance estimator coincides with a version of the bias-corrected two-stage least squares estimator \citep{nagar59,dn01}, and use the minimum distance objective function to construct confidence intervals that remain valid when the proportionality restriction is violated.
+I show that the unrestricted minimum distance estimator coincides with a version of the bias-corrected two-stage least squares estimator \citep{nagar59,dn01}, and use the \md\ objective function to construct confidence intervals that remain valid when the proportionality restriction is violated.

-The minimum distance objective function is also helpful in deriving a specification test that is robust to many instruments.
+The \md\ objective function is also helpful in deriving a specification test that is robust to many instruments.
 By testing the restriction on the first moment of $T$, I derive a new test that is similar to that of \citet{cd93}, but with an adjusted critical value.
-The adjustment ensures that the test is valid under strong as well as many instrument asymptotics that also allow for a large number of regressors.
+The adjustment ensures that the test is valid under few strong as well as many instrument asymptotics that also allow for many regressors.
 In contrast, when the number of regressors is allowed to increase with the sample size, the size of the standard \citet{sargan58} specification test converges to one, as does the size of the test proposed by \citet{ag11}.